ajaykrishnan23/Action-Recognition/README.md

 # Action-Recognition

-Usual Action Recognition but Cooler and Quicker
+Optimized Action Recognition to enable faster inferences using just images instead of videos